eclipse-ditto/ditto/documentation/src/main/resources/_posts/2021-09-23-conditional-requests.md

 or feature property value.

-In case the condition does not match to the actual state of the thing, the request will fail with HTTP status code 412 Precondition Failed.
+In case the condition does not match to the actual state of the thing, the request will fail with HTTP status code **412 - Precondition Failed**.
 There will also be no event emitted for this case.

-If the given condition is invalid, the request will fail with HTTP status code 400 Bad Request.
+If the given condition is invalid, the request will fail with HTTP status code **400 - Bad Request**.

 More documentation for this feature can be found here: [Conditional Requests](basic-conditional-requests.html)